Oryza glaberrima: Description

-Distribution and habitat
+Distribution

+Native range is: Benin, Burkina, Cameroon, Chad, Gambia, Guinea, Guinea-Bissau, Ivory Coast, Mali, Niger, Senegal, Togo; subsequently introduced into: China, Hainan, Indian Subcontinent/West Himalaya.

+Habitat

 African rice is well adapted to the West African environment.
 It is drought- and deep-water-resistant, and tolerates fluctuations in water depth, iron toxicity, infertile soils, severe climatic conditions, and human neglect better than Asian rice.
 Some varieties also mature more quickly, and may be sown directly on higher ground, eliminating the need to transplant seedlings.
 Most are rain-watered, and the soil is often not cultivated.

 African rice has profuse vegetative growth, which smothers weeds.
 It exhibits better resistance to various rice pests and diseases, such as blast disease, African rice gall midge (Orseolia oryzivora), parasitic nematodes (Heterodera sacchari and Meloidogyne spp.), rice stripe necrosis virus (a Benyvirus), rice yellow mottle virus, and the parasitic plant Striga.

 Cultivation

 In agriculture, O. glaberrima makes up an estimated 20% of rice grown commercially in West Africa, having largely been replaced by the other domesticated species, higher-yielding O. sativa (Asian rice).
 The number of O. glaberrima varieties grown is declining.
 African rice is compartively hardy, pest-resistant, low-labour, and suited to a larger variety of African conditions.

 Overall, O. glaberrima is considered a much more desirable and healthier choice in places like Nigeria by West African farmers, where it is used to make Ofada rice because of its high nutrition content, despite being less popular than O. sativa cultivars (as of 2019).